TypicalFork/mdBook/guide/src/format/config.md

 ### HTML renderer options

-The HTML renderer has a couple of options as well.
-All the options for the renderer need to be specified under the TOML table `[output.html]`.
+The HTML renderer also has a few of options.
+All the options for the renderer must be specified in the TOML table `[output.html]`.

 The following configuration options are available: